ewyang/NYL/README.md

 # NYL
-This is just to practice web scrapping and some easy class creation review for myself Run the .py to download data onto desktop
+This is just to practice web scrapping and some easy class creation review for myself<br />
+Run the .py to download data onto desktop<br />
-Use cpp file to parse the data by calling the class functions
+Use cpp file to parse the data by calling the class functions<br />